 So you’re on the Waitlist. . .

 Bad news and good news.
 The bad news, of course, is that you didn’t get in a class that you wanted.
 It closed (filled up).
-The good news is that you were automatically added to the Waitlist (WL), and this means that there’s a chance you may get in the class yet, depending on where you are on the WL and whether or not (and how many) people drop the class before it is too late to add it.
+The good news is that you were able to add yourself to the Waitlist (WL), and this means that there’s a chance you may get in the class yet, depending on where you are on the WL and whether or not (and how many) people drop the class before it is too late to add it.
 Of course, if you are not interested in being waitlisted for the class, you can remove yourself right away, or any time in the future, and we encourage you to do so.

 How did the class close?
 A class can close in two ways.
 First, the capacity of the room (in accordance with Fire Department regulations, for your safety) may have been reached.
 We have probably tried to move it to another room and could not.
 However, something may still be worked out which would allow us to move it to a larger room and reopen the class.
 If this creates an opening for you, we will let you know (see the procedures below).
 Secondly, there may be an agreed limit based on the nature of the class.
 For example, New Testament exegesis classes are limited to 30 students.
 Preaching Practica are limited to 9 students.
 This limit cannot be changed by the instructor (he or she cannot give permission to let you or someone else in the class), so don’t ask.
 And it wouldn't matter if we had a larger room available.